in28minutes/in28minutes.github.io/_blog/articles/2017-01-29-spring-boot-autoconfiguration-top20.md

 ![Image](/images/Spring-Initializr-Web.png "Web, Actuator and Developer Tools")

-Through examples, this book will help you grasp Spring Boot Auto Configuration.
-We will create a few of basic rest services using a simple code sample.
+Through examples, this guide will help you understand **Spring Boot Auto Configuration**.
+We will create a few basic REST services using simple code samples.

 ![Image](/images/spring-boot-autoconfigure-jar.png "Spring Boot Auto Configure Jar")

-## You will learn
+## What You Will Learn

-- Why do we need Auto Configuration?
+- Why **Auto Configuration** is needed in Spring Boot
-- What is Auto Configuration?
+- What **Auto Configuration** actually is
-- A few examples of Spring Boot Auto Configuration
+- Examples of **Spring Boot Auto Configuration** in action
-- How is Auto Configuration implemented in Spring Boot?
+- How **Auto Configuration** is implemented under the hood
-- How to debug Auto Configuration?
+- Techniques to **debug Auto Configuration**

-## Tools you will need
+## Tools You Will Need

-- Maven 3.0+ is your build tool
+- **Maven 3.0+** – Build tool for your Spring Boot project
-- Your favorite IDE.
-We use Eclipse.
+- **IDE** – Your favorite IDE; we recommend Eclipse or IntelliJ IDEA
-- JDK 17
+- **JDK 17+** – Java Development Kit for compiling and running the application

-## Complete Maven Project With the Code Examples
+## Complete Maven Project with Code Examples

-> Our Github repository has all the code examples - [https://github.com/in28minutes/in28minutes.github.io/tree/master/code-zip-files](https://github.com/in28minutes/in28minutes.github.io/tree/master/code-zip-files){:target="_blank"}
+> Our GitHub repository contains all the code examples: [https://github.com/in28minutes/in28minutes.github.io/tree/master/code-zip-files](https://github.com/in28minutes/in28minutes.github.io/tree/master/code-zip-files)

-- All other examples related to Restful Web Services
+- **Restful Web Services Examples**
-    - Website-springbootrestservices-all-examples.zip
+    - `Website-springbootrestservices-all-examples.zip`

-## Why do we need Spring Boot Auto Configuration?
+## Why Do We Need Spring Boot Auto Configuration?

-Spring based applications have a lot of configuration.

-Spring MVC requires us to configure component scan, Dispatcher Servlet, a view resolver, and web jars (for serving static content), among other things.
+Spring-based applications often require extensive configuration.

+For example, in a typical Spring MVC application, you need to configure:

+- Component scanning
+- Dispatcher Servlet
+- View resolver
+- WebJars (for serving static content)
+- And other required beans and settings

+Spring Boot Auto Configuration helps reduce this boilerplate by automatically configuring many of these components for you.

 ```xml
   <bean